D-Hank/HomePage/index.md

 Hi.
 I'm Hankun Dai, a second-year master student at Institute of Computing Technology, Chinese Academy of Sciences.

-I'm now building an AI-powered system to find faster algorithms, like DeepMind's [AlphaTensor](https://deepmind.google/discover/blog/discovering-novel-algorithms-with-alphatensor/).
+I'm now building an AI-powered system to find faster matrix multiplication algorithms, like DeepMind's [AlphaTensor](https://deepmind.google/discover/blog/discovering-novel-algorithms-with-alphatensor/).
 If you are interested and would like to talk, please feel free to drop me an email.

 ## Education